kent-state-university-libraries/oclc-ezproxy-database-stanzas/stanzas/tandfebooks/README.md

 October 2017: Taylor & Francis eBooks has launched a new platform, which requires SSL configuration and the following database stanza in config.txt :

+20171106 update: if you are having trouble with the above stanza, try adding the following directive under "HTTPHeader authtoken":

 The new and legacy platforms will run in parallel until early November, 2017.
-The stanza for the legacy platform is below.
+The stanza for the legacy platform, which can be removed when you have updated all Starting Point URLs, is below: